UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-At the time of analysis, there were 10,853 records that contained a :code:`form` term without an associated :code:`valueURI` attribute.
+At the time of analysis, there were 10,853 records that contained a :code:`form` term without an associated :code:`@valueURI`.
+Presently :code:`form` values are displayed in facets and within the "Click for details" section (regardless of whether they follow an authority or not).

+Justification
+^^^^^^^^^^^^^

-Through individually assessing the values, it was determined that all of these values do indeed come from the Art and Architecture Thesaurus (AAT), but without additional remediation the relationship of these values to the controlled vocabulary is not actionable.
+Form values are important access points that provide more specific information than is provided in higher-level elements like :code:`typeOfResource`.
+Through individually assessing the values, it was determined that all of these values come from the
+Art and Architecture Thesaurus (AAT), but without additional remediation the relationship of these values to the controlled vocabulary is not actionable.
 In the coming months, work will be done to add the appropriate valueURIs to these records, but we want to make sure that this work is not a blocker to migration.
 In order to leverage the capabilities of Linked Data, we plan to remediate as many of these records as possible while choosing a mapping that allows flexibility in the value type.
 Anything values that are not remediated to include URIs before migration can be addressed via SPARQL queries afterwards.

-Justification
-^^^^^^^^^^^^^

-Form values are important access points that provide more specific information than is provided in higher-level elements like :code:`typeOfResource`.
-While these form values do not currently contain :code:`valueURI` attributes, the strings themselves are controlled terms that are clean and consistent so we want to bring them over.

 XPath
 ^^^^^